GriffinNye22/ShellSimulation/README.md

   > this case, since getMenuInput() is receiving input for the field menu and not the main menu, getMenuInput() will be passed false. getMenuInput() will then return the char representing the
   > field selected from the menu.
   >
-  > This char is then passed to the promptFloatField method, which prompts the user for a float field value, validates it, reprompting if necessary, and then returns the entered value.
+  > This char is then passed to the promptFloatField() method, which prompts the user for a float field value, validates it, reprompting if necessary, and then returns the entered value.
 I wrote
   > this method generically, using the char passed to the method to determine which field to prompt for, as this method can later be reused for adding a new Record.
   >
-  > Once promptFloatField returns, the field values can now be updated.
+  > Once promptFloatField() returns, the field values can now be updated.
 In order to do this, I first added set<Fieldname>() methods to the DataRecord class, as they were not needed in the last
   > project.
 Additionally, I added a method to DataRecord that updates the value for Total, based off of the values for the Accesssories, Hardware, and Software fields called updateTotal() and I
   > also implemented a toCString() method that returns the DataRecord object as a C-string, allowing easier conversion to be passed to the server.
 A default constructor was also added to
   > DataRecord to allow for declaration and initialization to occur separately.
   >
   > Now that these are added, a switch is simply used to determine which one to call based off of the user's selection from the menu.
 Then the updateTotal() method of the DataRecord is called to
   > update the total.
-A intRecPacket is constructed with the appropriate msgType and sender, a cmd value of "FIX", a record value of the DataRecord.toString() and a val value of the record's \
+An intRecPacket is constructed with the appropriate msgType and sender, a cmd value of "FIX", a record value of the DataRecord.toString() and a val value of the record's
   > index.
-The intRecPacket is then sent to the server using sendMsg();
+The intRecPacket is then sent to the server using sendMsg().
   >
   > When the server receives the intRecPacket containing the updated record, it calls handleCmd() which calls updateRecord() passing it the file pointer, the index of the record, the updated
   > record, and the record size. updateRecord() seeks to the record and overwrites it in the file. updateRecord() returns a boolean value indicating its success.
-A intRecPacket is then
+An intRecPacket is then
   > constructed, setting the proper msgType and sender, inserting the index of the updated record, and the accompanying acknowledgment message (SUCCESS or FAILURE).
 This packet is then sent to
   > the client via sendMsg().
 The server then logs the request, by calling logRequest(), passing it the client's PID, a cmd value of 'F' to indicate the server received the "FIX" command, -1 for
   > the numRecords as it is irrelevant for this operation, and the index of the updated record.